Resolving FSMA 204 KDE Schema Drift and Silent Type Coercion in Supplier Ingestion Pipelines

 raise ValueError(f"Unsupported type for date_received: {type(v)}")

-Quarantine-First Pipeline Architecture with Circuit Breakers
+Quarantine-First Routing with a Circuit Breaker

 Figure — Quarantine-first ingestion flow: